How to Shoot Engagement Sessions

 Engagement photography has become its own genre unique from other types of portrait sessions.
 As opposed to solo portraits, the subject is not really the person, nor is the subject simply two people.
 Family photography sessions are often largely about creating an archive, memorializing the way the kids looked at a specific age, capturing together extended family that might not get together often.
 In engagement photography, the very subject is the relationship and dynamic between the two people.
 While capturing emotion is a benefit to every type of portrait, emotion is the most critical ingredient of engagement photography: capturing the love and romance between two people.

-Like many enthusiast photographers, I have built a part-time career around guide to engagement photographyphotography and engagement photography has become a bit of my specialty, probably doing over a dozen sessions per year.
+Like many enthusiast photographers, I have built a part-time career around photography and engagement photography has become a bit of my specialty, probably doing over a dozen sessions per year.
 I will not claim to be the foremost expert on engagement photography nor do I claim all my images are perfect.
 But in this post, I’ll share what I’ve learned over the last few years shooting couples.
 I’ll address a bit about gear, working with couples, composition, etc. At the end of the post, I’ll share what may be the most romantic engagement photo spot in the world.

 If you’re not a photographer but stumbled on this post as you plan your own engagement session, this post may include some information to help you set your expectations in planning your session.